Living with the Effects of Multiple Mild Brain Injuries

 Today, her son lives by himself with his dog and is basically isolated from his community.
 He holds jobs for brief periods and loses them when he has a temper outburst.
 He is unable to maintain friendships and is alone.
 He has written several plays, including one which has been produced, but his life is filled with his concerns of “being crazy” and feeling that he cannot control his emotions and conduct.

-Although his parents provide him with financial help on occassion, he earns some money through his short-term jobs, enough money, in fact, to prevent him from accessing Medicaid and other assistance programs.
+Although his parents provide him with financial help on occasion, he earns some money through his short-term jobs, enough money, in fact, to prevent him from accessing Medicaid and other assistance programs.
 He has been denied Social Security disability because he is not “disabled enough”.
 Yet, he cannot maintain employment, his seizures are under poor control and he is depressed.
-A physician in his community sees him on occassion to follow his seizure disorder and evaluate his medication.
+On the medical side of his worries, a physician in his community sees him on occasion to follow his seizure disorder and evaluate his medication.
 This physician provides his services without a fee.
+When it comes to being granted social security disability benefits, he currently still needs to seek the legal counsel of a professional well-versed in social security disability law to assist him with his case.
+We understand how important it is to have a social security disability lawyer on our side who will advocate for his rights.
+People with disabilities can use their benefits to access treatments or go to ballarat disability activities.

 This young man is eager to get on with his life and find solutions to his seizure disorder and depression problems.
 Unfortunately, he is caught in the gap.
 In the eyes of those who administer programs for individuals with disabilities, he is not disabled.
 He is not eligible for Medicaid because his income was $60 a month above the cut-off.
 He is an extremely bright person, creative and craving a life with work, friends and activity to replace being alone.
 The resources he needs are not forthcoming.
 While the brain injury literature addresses the not-so-mild effects of Mild Traumautic Brain Injury and outlines the needed course of rehabilitation and psychological support, there has been no real trickle down of this knowledge into public access programs.
 As a result, people with Mild Traumatic Brain Injury often slip between the cracks and end up receiving no services to assist them in returning to productive lives.